 Ally was established in 1919 as a division of General Motors to help dealers finance new car inventories.
-Today, Ally is leading digital financial services provider and one of the largest auto finance operations in the U.S. It offers a full suite of digital financial services, including banking, home, real estate, auto, and trading.
-Among the company’s many services is an extended warranty program called Ally Premier Protection.
+Today, the company is one of the largest auto finance operations in the United States and offers both Ally extended warranty plans and flexible coverage.
+The extended warranty program is called Ally Premier Protection.

-Below, we give an in-depth analysis of Ally extended warranties – coverage options, quotes, claims process, customer reviews, and ratings – as well as compare Ally with some of the industry's best extended car warranty companies.
+Below, we give an in-depth analysis of Ally warranties – including coverage options, quotes, the claims process, customer reviews, and ratings – as well as compare Ally with some of the industry's best extended car warranty companies.
 To see how much you would pay for vehicle protection, get free quotes from the industry's leading providers.

 In this article: